Battle of Greenbrier River

-The Battle of Greenbrier River, also known as the Battle of Camp Bartow, took place on October 3, 1861 in Pocahontas County, Virginia (now West Virginia) as part of the Operations in Western Virginia Campaign during the American Civil War.
+The Battle of Greenbrier River, also known as the Battle of Camp Bartow, took place on October 3, 1861 in Pocahontas County, Virginia (present-day West Virginia) as part of the Western Virginia Campaign of the American Civil War.

 Background

 In mid-September 1861 Confederate troops established Camp Bartow in the Cheat Mountain Area.
-The Confederates, under the command of General William B. Taliaferro, had the advantage of knowing the land but their numbers were greatly reduced due to sickness.
-Taiaferro had reported that his army had been reduced to one-third strength.
+The Confederates had the advantage of knowing the land but their numbers were greatly reduced due to sickness.
+Colonel William Taliaferro had reported that his army had been reduced to one-third strength.

-Controlling the Union forces in Cheat Mountain and Tygart's Valley was General Joseph J. Reynolds.
+Controlling the Union forces in Cheat Mountain and Tygart's Valley was Brigadier General Joseph Reynolds.
 Reynolds’ army's spirits had been heartened due to their success in repelling General William W. Loring's troops.
-Reynolds believed that he would be able to defeat Taliaferro and clear the mountain for a quick route to Virginia.
+Reynolds believed that he would be able to defeat the Confederates and clear the mountain for a quick route to Virginia.
 For two days it rained non-stop and due to the cold weather both troops lost men.

 Opposing forces

 Union

-Reynolds' army was composed of: the 24th Ohio Infantry; 25th Ohio Infantry; and the 32nd Ohio Infantry; the 7th Indiana Infantry, 9th Indiana Infantry, 13th Indiana Infantry, 14th Indiana Infantry, 15th Indiana Infantry and the 17th Indiana Infantry; the 4th U.S. Light Artillery, Battery G, Cpt Albion P. Howe; Loomis' Michigan Battery; Battery "A" West Virginia Light Artillery, Captain Philip Daum; and with parts of Robinson's Ohio Cavalry; Greenfield's Pennsylvania Cavalry, and Brackens' Indiana Rangers.
+Reynolds' army was composed of the 24th, 25th, and 32nd Ohio Infantry; the 7th, 9th, 13th, 14th, 15th, and 17th Indiana Infantry; Battery G, 4th U.S. Artillery, commanded by Captain Albion Howe; Loomis' Battery; Battery A, 1st West Virginia Light Artillery Regiment; and parts of Robinson's Ohio Cavalry; Greenfield's Pennsylvania Cavalry, and Bracken's Independent Company Indiana Cavalry, Company K, 1st Indiana Cavalry.
 Reynolds had about 5,000 men of different arms, infantry, cavalry and artillery.

 Confederate

-Jackson's army consisted of the 1st Georgia Infantry (Ramsey's) and 12th Georgia Infantry, under command of Colonel Edward Johnson; the 23rd Virginia Infantry, 44th Virginia Infantry and a battalion of the 25th Virginia Infantry, commanded by Colonel William B. Taliaferro; 3rd Arkansas Infantry, 31st Virginia Infantry, and Lieutenant Colonel Hansbrough's battalion, under command of Colonel Albert Rust; Anderson's and Shumaker's Batteries, and a part of the Churchville Cavalry under Captain Sterrett.
-And about nine miles away, Colonel John B. Baldwin was stationed with the 52nd Virginia.
+The Confederate force was composed of the 1st Georgia Infantry (Ramsey's) and the 12th Georgia Infantry under Colonel Edward Johnson; the 23d, 44th, and a battalion of the 25th Virginia Infantry under Lieutenant Colonel George Hansbrough; the 3d Arkansas Infantry under Colonel Albert Rust; the 31st Virginia Infantry, Anderson's, and Shumaker's Batteries, and a part of the Churchville Cavalry from Augusta County under Captain Franklin Sterrett.
+And about nine miles away, the 52d Virginia Infantry under Colonel John Baldwin.